LLP – LIMITED LIABILITY PARTNERSHIP

 In the UK, the Limited Liability Partnerships Act 2000 enabled LLPs (limited liability partnerships) to be formed from 2001 onwards.
 LLPs offer the benefit of limited liability protection to all LLP Members, or partners, in a partnership incorporated under the Act.

-This means people can now become partners in a business without exposing themselves to unlimited personal liability.
+This means people can now become partners in business without exposing themselves to unlimited personal liability.
 The use of an LLP structure not only offers the cultural benefits of a partnership, which are manifold, but also provides some tax benefits resulting from the fact that the partners are normally treated as ‘self-employed’.